oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Build a JAR file for deployment

-   Run the following command to build the JAR file.
+   Run the following command to build the JAR file (it will also remove any earlier builds).
 Note that you will need to skip tests now, since you updated the `application.yaml` and it no longer points to your local test database instance.

     ```shell
-    $ <copy>mvn package -Dmaven.test.skip=true</copy>
+    $ <copy>mvn clean package -Dmaven.test.skip=true</copy>
     ```

    The service is now ready to deploy to the backend.